vialone/LDS/README.md

 To download kernel, run `make download-kernel`.
 It will download kernel version you specified in config.
 Next, run `make config-kernel`.
 It will run gtk or ncurses kernel config, depends on your config.
-Next, run `make kernel`.
+Next, run `make build-kernel`.
 It will build kernel accordingly to your config.

 `$WORKDIR/busybox` required to determine a list of binaries to copy from your host system.
 You can replace it with sth executable to customize this list.